 Damping also has an effect on the sharpness of a resonance.
 By sharpness we mean how sensitively the resonance is tuned, and is sometimes called the Q-factor by engineers.
 If damping is very small, a system will only oscillate very close to the resonant frequency.
 And if the driver hits the resonant frequency bang-on suddenly the oscillations can get very large.
 Conversely, if damping is large, the amplitude of oscillations at resonance is less, but the driver will get some response from the system at frequencies some way from resonance.
 This means there will be less of a resonant effect, but that it will happen over a larger range of frequencies.

-The interactive animation below shows how the suspension of a car can be used to demonstrate resonance and damping.
+The video below shows how the suspension of a car can be used to demonstrate resonance and damping.

 The sharpness of a resonance is measured by its Q-Factor.
 Although this does have a precise mathematical definition, it is most easily understood as roughly the number of free oscillations the oscillator will complete before decaying to zero.
 At the M.O.T. garage, the mechanic tests the damping of your shock absorbers by bouncing the wings of the car…they probably don’t know they’re measuring Q-factor, but they do know that more than a bounce-and-a-half and it fails!